MiX Telematics Limited (NYSE:MIXT) Short Interest Up 65.9% in February

-MiX Telematics Limited (NYSE:MIXT) saw a large increase in short interest in February.
-As of February 12th, there was short interest totalling 96,400 shares, an increase of 65.9% from the January 28th total of 58,100 shares.
-Based on an average trading volume of 62,000 shares, the days-to-cover ratio is currently 1.6 days.
+MiX Telematics Limited (NYSE:MIXT) saw a large growth in short interest during the month of February.
+As of February 12th, there was short interest totalling 96,400 shares, a growth of 65.9% from the January 28th total of 58,100 shares.
+Based on an average daily trading volume, of 62,000 shares, the days-to-cover ratio is presently 1.6 days.

-Several equities research analysts recently weighed in on the company.
-Canaccord Genuity raised their price objective on MiX Telematics from $16.00 to $19.00 and gave the company a “buy” rating in a report on Friday, January 29th.
-TheStreet raised MiX Telematics from a “c+” rating to a “b-” rating in a report on Wednesday, December 30th.
-One analyst has rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Buy” and a consensus target price of $16.33.
+Large investors have recently added to or reduced their stakes in the stock.
+Arrowstreet Capital Limited Partnership grew its position in shares of MiX Telematics by 21.2% during the third quarter.
+Arrowstreet Capital Limited Partnership now owns 139,003 shares of the technology company’s stock worth $1,243,000 after purchasing an additional 24,272 shares in the last quarter.
+Seizert Capital Partners LLC grew its position in shares of MiX Telematics by 37.5% during the fourth quarter.
+Seizert Capital Partners LLC now owns 30,292 shares of the technology company’s stock worth $381,000 after purchasing an additional 8,269 shares in the last quarter.
+Lido Advisors LLC grew its position in shares of MiX Telematics by 277.5% during the fourth quarter.
+Lido Advisors LLC now owns 63,673 shares of the technology company’s stock worth $801,000 after purchasing an additional 46,806 shares in the last quarter.
+State Street Corp grew its position in shares of MiX Telematics by 4.7% during the third quarter.
+State Street Corp now owns 93,387 shares of the technology company’s stock worth $835,000 after purchasing an additional 4,162 shares in the last quarter.
+Finally, Penn Mutual Asset Management LLC purchased a new stake in shares of MiX Telematics during the third quarter worth about $103,000.
+Hedge funds and other institutional investors own 31.67% of the company’s stock.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, March 4th.
-Shareholders of record on Friday, February 19th will be issued a dividend of $0.0662 per share.
-The ex-dividend date of this dividend is Thursday, February 18th.
-This is an increase from MiX Telematics’s previous quarterly dividend of $0.06.
-This represents a $0.26 annualized dividend and a yield of 1.95%.
-MiX Telematics’s payout ratio is presently 28.99%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, March 4th.
+Investors of record on Friday, February 19th were given a dividend of $0.0662 per share.
+The ex-dividend date was Thursday, February 18th.
+This represents a $0.26 annualized dividend and a dividend yield of 1.98%.
+This is a boost from MiX Telematics’s previous quarterly dividend of $0.06.
+MiX Telematics’s dividend payout ratio (DPR) is currently 28.99%.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Kopion Asset Management LLC lifted its holdings in MiX Telematics by 33.2% during the 4th quarter.
-Kopion Asset Management LLC now owns 533,969 shares of the technology company’s stock worth $6,723,000 after buying an additional 133,085 shares during the period.
-Arrowstreet Capital Limited Partnership raised its position in shares of MiX Telematics by 21.2% in the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 139,003 shares of the technology company’s stock worth $1,243,000 after acquiring an additional 24,272 shares in the last quarter.
-State Street Corp raised its position in shares of MiX Telematics by 4.7% in the 3rd quarter.
-State Street Corp now owns 93,387 shares of the technology company’s stock worth $835,000 after acquiring an additional 4,162 shares in the last quarter.
-Rice Hall James & Associates LLC raised its position in shares of MiX Telematics by 7.2% in the 4th quarter.
-Rice Hall James & Associates LLC now owns 91,183 shares of the technology company’s stock worth $1,148,000 after acquiring an additional 6,125 shares in the last quarter.
-Finally, Lido Advisors LLC raised its position in shares of MiX Telematics by 277.5% in the 4th quarter.
-Lido Advisors LLC now owns 63,673 shares of the technology company’s stock worth $801,000 after acquiring an additional 46,806 shares in the last quarter.
-31.67% of the stock is currently owned by hedge funds and other institutional investors.
+MIXT has been the subject of a number of recent research reports.
+TheStreet upgraded MiX Telematics from a “c+” rating to a “b-” rating in a research report on Wednesday, December 30th.
+Canaccord Genuity upped their price target on MiX Telematics from $16.00 to $19.00 and gave the stock a “buy” rating in a research note on Friday, January 29th.
+One equities research analyst has rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+MiX Telematics currently has a consensus rating of “Buy” and a consensus price target of $16.33.

 MiX Telematics Limited provides fleet and mobile asset management solutions through software-as-a-service (Saas) delivery model.
 The company offers fleet solutions, including MiX Fleet Manager Premium that provides access to secure information about drivers and vehicles; MiX Fleet Manager Essential for monitoring drivers and vehicles; and MiX Asset Manager used to track hardware products and other assets.